Difference Between Apache Nifi and Apache Spark

 - Features of Apache Nifi includes guaranteed delivery of data, efficient data buffering, Prioritized queuing, Flow Specific QoS, Data Provenance, Roll buffer recovery, Visual command, and control, Flow templates, Security, Parallel Streaming capabilities whereas features of apache spark includes Lightning fast speed processing capability, Multilingual, In-memory computing, efficient utilization of commodity hardware systems, Advanced Analytics, Efficient integration capability.

-- Apache Nifi allows a better readability and overall understanding of the system by providing visualization capabilities and drag and drop features.
-The data flow can be easily managed and governed using conventional techniques and processes whereas in case of Apache Spark in order to view these kinds of visualizations a cluster management system like Ambari is needed.
+- Apache Nifi allows better readability and overall understanding of the system by providing visualization capabilities and drag and drop features.
+The data flow can be easily managed and governed using conventional techniques and processes whereas in the case of Apache Spark in order to view these kinds of visualizations a cluster management system like Ambari is needed.
 Apache Spark in itself does not provide visualization capabilities and is only good as far as programming is concerned.
-It is by far a very convenient and a stable system for processing huge amounts of data.
+It is by far a very convenient and stable system for processing huge amounts of data.

 - The limitation with Apache Nifi is related to what is its advantage.
 The only drag and drop feature provides a limitation of not being able to scale and provide robustness when it comes to integrating it with other components and tools whereas in case of Apache Spark the primary limitation comes along with the use of extensive commodity hardware and managing them becomes a tedious task at times.
 The other reported limitation comes along with its streaming capabilities related to Discretized Stream and Windowed or batch stream where the transformation of RDDs to Data frame and Data Sets provides a cause for instability at times.